esp-rs/std-training/book/src/03_3_2_http_client.md

 ```
 ## Making a connection

-By default only unencrypted HTTP is available, which rather limits our options of hosts to connect to.
+By default, only unencrypted HTTP is available, which rather limits our options of hosts to connect to.
 We're going to use `http://neverssl.com/`.

 In `esp-idf`, HTTP client connections are managed by `http::client::EspHttpClient` in the `esp-idf-svc` crate.
 It implements the `http::client::Client` trait from `embedded-svc`, which defines functions for [HTTP request methods](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) like `GET` or `POST`.
 This is a good time to have a look at the documentation you opened with `cargo doc --open` for `esp_idf_svc::http::client::EspHttpConnection` and `embedded_svc::http::client::Client`.
 See instantiation methods at your disposal.